 Watch the MTEL test preparation video or peruse the slides from a preparation webinar, both found on the MTEL site, along with a host of other helpful tools.

 Free MTEL Online Practice Tests

 Free resources, including free MTEL practice tests, abound on the MTEL testing website.
-PDF versions of the Communication and Literacy Skills Test, as well as a large number of subject area tests, are available for download.
+PDF versions of the Skills Tests such as the MTEL Communication and Literacy, as well as a large number of subject area tests, are available for download.
 There is also an online sample test for better MTEL prep.
 It's brief, but it's designed to offer familiarity with the test structure and types of questions.
 An ''On-Screen Tutorial'' is accessible as well to guide students through each element of the test's format and structure.

 Students taking the online proctored exam will find helpful instructive videos covering what test-takers should expect during the exam, as well as an interactive tutorial on the MTEL site.